-Tentative dates for Fall 2018 semester:
+Spring 2019 semester:

-Depart US July 15
+Depart US February 10

-Arrival Date (first July 17
+Arrival Date (first February 12

 day to move-in)

-Orientation Week July 23-27
+Orientation Week February 14-22

-Teaching Begins July 30
+Teaching Begins February 25

-Study Break #1 August 27-31
+Study Break #1 March 25-29

-Study Break #2 September 24-28
+Study Break #2 April 22-27

-Study Break #3 November 5-9
+Study Break #3 June 3-7

-Final Exams November 10-24
+Final Exams June 8-22

-First day to depart After last final

-Last day to depart Late November

-(finalized when

-booking housing)

-These are arrival and departure dates recommended by the Murdoch International Office.
+Recommended June 23

+departure

 Exact housing contract dates have not been finalized at the time of printing, so this may change slightly.
 Please don't book airfare until Murdoch has finalized the move-in dates.
 If you move-in the earliest you can, please note that you will be more independent and won't have as much support until closer to orientation week.
 All students need to arrive prior to orientation week.
-Late - November is when your housing contract ends and you must be moved out by the date listed in your housing contract.
+Late - July is when your housing contract ends, and you must be moved out by the date listed in your housing contract.

-Please note that "study breaks" are intended as breaks from scheduled classes in order to have more time to study.
+Please note that "study breaks" are intended as breaks from scheduled classes to have more time to study.
 It is strongly recommended that you use the study breaks to study, especially the one before final exams, rather than travel.